cq100/Dssssssssss/README.md

 ## Remarks

 1. When you only have one GPU, please comment out the Gradnorm code block
-2. The pre-trained model is trained on a private data set
+2. The pre-trained model is trained on a private data set.
+When you try to do other tasks, please retrain the model on a new data set

-## Parent Repository
+3. Please set the learning rate of the discriminator reasonably according to your task

-The code was taken from <a href="">https://github.com/KupynOrest/RestoreGAN</a> .
-This repository contains flexible pipelines for different Image Restoration tasks.
+4. In order to facilitate understanding, we simplified this code.
+If there is a problem, please contact us in time

 ```